Andygol/switch2osm-mkdocs/docs/en/serving-tiles/manually-building-a-tile-server-debian-13.md

 ---
 layout: docs
-title: Manually building a tile server (Debian 12)
+title: Manually building a tile server (Debian 13)
-dist: Debian 12
+dist: Debian 13
-dl_timestamp: "2020-11-13T21:42:03Z"
+dl_timestamp: "2025-08-15T12:40:00Z"
 lang: en
 ---

 # {{ title }}

 !!! info ""
     This page describes how to install, setup and configure all the necessary software to operate your own tile server.
-These step-by-step instructions were written for [Debian Linux](https://www.debian.org/){: target=_blank} 12 (bookworm), and were tested in July 2023.
+These step-by-step instructions were written for [Debian Linux](https://www.debian.org/){: target=_blank} 13 (trixie), and were tested in August 2025.

 ## Software installation